 int main ()

 - Select Run from the Execute menu (or press the F10 key)

 - You will be asked if you want to compile the program.
 Click on Yes to compile and run the program.

 - You will now be asked to save the C++ source file.
-For now, accept the default file name (probably "main.cpp") and click Save.
+Make sure the "Dev-CC+ Projects> MyFirstProject" folder is selected, change the default file name (probably "main.cpp") to "MyFirstProject.cpp" and click Save.

 - You should see the following output appear in a DOS command window.

 If you run the program from within the Dev-C++ IDE, pressing the ENTER key once will cause a status message to me displayed in the DOS command window.
 Any further keypress will close the DOS command window.
 If you run the executable outside of the IDE (for example, by double clicking on the executable file in the project folder using Windows Explorer), the program will terminate immediately when the ENTER key is pressed.

 If you run the program from within the IDE, pressing ENTER once generates a status message.

 Most of the sample programs in these pages will require a single source file.
 From this point forward we leave it up to the reader to choose how they name and organise their projects, but we would recommend creating a new project folder for each new program as a matter of good housekeeping.